ColeWalker/twitch-irc-go/README.md

 # Example

-main.go contains the following example, which will receive each message in my channel and log information about it, and the user who sent it to the console.
+main.go contains the following example which will receive each message in my channel (supcole) and log information about it and the user who sent it to the console.
+To be able to run this, you must have Twitch API credentials.

 ```go